kezenator/adventofcode/README.md

    that's a job for tonight.
 Got to go as I need a lesson for using the hedge trimmer, and have an appointment at the barber at 6 PM.
+2. Was ready and waiting, but got a call at work at 2:59.
+   Didn't do anything until I got home.
+3. Christmas party.
+No work done.
+Found this puzzle very boring.
+4. Busy Saturday doing things.
+Totally missed 3PM.